-Over the past 12 months, Dr. GiaQuinta’s work has focused on incorporating local pediatric health data and community stakeholder input into the original strategic plan – a plan facilitated by Allen County Health Commissioner Dr. Deborah A. McMahan, MD – and identifying four key focus areas for 2018.
+The work of CHC has focused on incorporating local pediatric health data and community stakeholder input into the original strategic plan – a plan facilitated by Allen County Health Commissioner Dr. Deborah A. McMahan, MD – and identifying four key focus areas for 2018 and beyond.

 As a next step, the Children’s Health Collaborative will convene a group of local experts to review pediatric health outcome data with the intention of using that data to identify 1-2 specific goals for each of the four focus areas.
 The over-arching vision for CHC is to be a conduit that works collaboratively among local organizations to improve health outcomes for all children in Allen County.